-However, as decommissioning draws closer, the investment portfolio will be shifted to reduce the potential for investment losses.
+However, as decommissioning draws closer, the investment mix of the portfolio will be reallocated to reduce the potential for investment losses.
 Beginning about ten years prior to the retirement of the plant, the level of equities will be reduced and more fixed income securities will be held in the portfolio in order to reduce the level of equity market risk in the decommissioning trust fund.